jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-9-13-developingembeddedlinuxaudioapplications15.md

 applications and libraries ("packages") that Buildroot will download and build for installation on your target board and in some cases in your cross-compilation toolchain.

-First let's go look at audio applications.
+After selecting Target Packages, go look under audio applications:

 <figure>
   <img class="col center" src="/img/rpi/menuconfig/2_audio_apps.png">
   <figcaption>Under Target Packages, see Audio Apps</figcaption>
 </figure>

-Under here we see alsa-utils is already selected -- but if you inspect further...
+Under here we see alsa-utils is already selected -- but if you inspect further, many of the utils are actually unselected by default.

 <figure>
   <img class="col center" src="/img/rpi/menuconfig/3_alsa_utils.png">
   <figcaption>ALSA Utils Looks To Be Selected...</figcaption>
 </figure>

-Many of the utils are actually unselected by default.
 We won't need all of these, but  in development, some of them will be useful (especially `aplay` and `speaker-test`).

 <figure>
   <img class="col center" src="/img/rpi/menuconfig/4_needs_wchar_support.png">